 I'm a member of the English faculty at the University of Minnesota at Morris; I teach courses in writing, composition studies, fan studies, gender studies, and sometimes narrative theory and the history of the novel.
 (For information about specific classes, see the links in the sidebar.)
-I also direct the Writing Center and coordinate the College Writing (soon to be Writing for the Liberal Arts) program.
+I also direct the Writing Center and coordinate the Writing for the Liberal Arts program.

-I've got a couple of new courses in the works: an Intellectual Community class about media fandom, which I'll be teaching in Fall 2013, and a new research seminar on multimedia literacies, which I'll be offering in Spring 2015.
+I've got a few new courses in the works: a 2000-level English class on multimodal composition (writing with visuals and sound as well as print text), an English research seminar on multimedia literacies, and a GWSS class on gender and sexuality in media fandom, to be offered online during summer session.
 I also hope at some point to develop a class on LGBTQ literature that would be cross-listed in English and Gender, Women, and Sexuality Studies, but I don't know when I'd find time to teach it!

 In graduate school, I specialized in the history of the novel.
 (I am a total geek about novels.
 I have been known to scribble impromptu flowcharts of the history of the novel for the edification of innocent bystanders.
 No, seriously, flowcharts.
 With lines and arrows and everything.
 The PhD was probably inevitable.)
 I chose composition and rhetoric as my minor field because I find the study of people's writing processes and strategies to be endlessly interesting.
 My graduate research was a mash-up of these interests: I examined what happens when we treat novels as rhetorical transactions between authors and readers.
 This combination of interests is also the driving force behind the research seminar on Rhetoric & Narration that I've offered several times at UMM.